npm/npmo-docs/up-and-running/platforms/azure.md

 To get npm Enterprise up and running on Microsoft Azure, you first need:

 - An npm Enterprise license.
-Get a [free trial] here!
+Get a [free trial] here.
-- A [Microsoft account] and an [Azure account]
+- A [Microsoft account] and an [Azure account].

 ...then we'll need to:

-1. Set up and deploy an Ubuntu 14.04 LTS VM
+1. Set up and deploy an Ubuntu 14.04 LTS VM.
-2. install Node.js and npm
+2. Install Node.js and npm.
-3. install npm Enterprise itself
+3. Install npm Enterprise.
-4. Set up endpoints for the admin panel, registry, and website
+4. Set up endpoints for the admin panel, registry, and website.

 Let's get started!

 ## Step 1: Get a VM Up and Running

-The first step is to get a VM running.
-Follow [this tutorial] for getting an Ubuntu 14.04 LTS VM running.
+Follow [this tutorial] for setting up an Ubuntu 14.04 LTS VM.

 While setting this up, make sure to:

-- Pick a size that has *at least* 8 GB of RAM. **We strongly recommend 16 GB.**
+- Pick a size that has *at least* 8 GB of RAM. **We strongly recommend 16 GB**.
 - Take note of the name of the Security Group you assign.
 We'll need to edit it in Step 3.